cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/experiment.md

 weight: 2
 ---

 In this lab, you will use the CloudBees Feature Flags dashboard to remotely configure the values of the `title` and `sidebar` feature flags.
-Additionally, we will introduce the Flag Override tool, and walk through a scenario where developers may need to alter the values of flags for local testing without affecting the values for others.
+We will also introduce the [Flags Override tool](https://docs.beescloud.com/docs/cloudbees-feature-flags/latest/debugging/override-view#_using_the_flags_override_view), and walk through a scenario where developers may need to alter the values of flags for local testing without affecting the values for others.

 ### Creating a CloudBees Feature Flags Experiment